ditesh/node-mbox/README.md

-# node-mboxrd
+# node-mbox

-node-mboxrd is an evented wrapper around mboxrd files for Node.js.
+node-mbox is an evented wrapper around mbox files for Node.js.
 It offers the following capabilities:

 * mboxrd support (see http://qmail.org/man/man5/mbox.html for information on mboxrd)
 * read messages